yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 each node, first splitting the triangles into two groups, then splitting those into four, and finally splitting those once again.
 It computes a bounding box for each group of triangles and writes it in the current node.
-Something that couldn't have happened for regular BVHs, but often happens for wide BVHs is not having enough triangles for the 8-way split.
+Something that couldn't have happened for regular BVHs, but often happens for wide ones is not having enough triangles for the 8-way split.
 When this happens, some bounding boxes are going to be empty (zero size, positioned at zero), and their corresponding indices will have the TAG_NIL.
-Empty bounding boxes will be intersected by rays, and just in case we made an error, the TAG_NIL tells us we can not follow through that index.
+Empty bounding boxes will not be intersected by rays, and just in case we made an error in the intersection math, the TAG_NIL tells us we can not follow that index.

-We can, however, write out the pseudocode for traversing the wide BVH:
+We can, however, write out the pseudocode for traversing the wide BVH.
+If you squint, it isn't all that different to what we have been doing so far:

 ```
 raytrace :: (bvh: BVH, primary_ray_origin: Vec3, primary_ray_direction: Vec3, max_bounces: s64) -> Vec3 {